ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The Transfer Initialization Claims consists of the following:

-- digital_asset_id:This is the globally unique identifier for the digital asset located in the origin network.
+- digital_asset_id: This is the globally unique identifier for the digital asset located in the origin network.

-- asset_profile_id:This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.
+- asset_profile_id: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.

-- verified_originator_entity_id:This is the identity data of the originator entity (person or organization) in the origin network.
+- verified_originator_entity_id: This is the identity data of the originator entity (person or organization) in the origin network.
 This information must be verified by the sender gateway.

-- verified_beneficiary_entity_id:This is the identity data of the beneficiary entity (person or organization) in the destination network.
+- verified_beneficiary_entity_id: This is the identity data of the beneficiary entity (person or organization) in the destination network.
 This information must be verified by the receiver gateway.